MicrosoftDocs/win32/desktop-src/Debug/using-a-vectored-exception-handler.md

 ---
-Description: 'The following sample code demonstrates how to use vectored exception handling.
-It uses the AddVectoredExceptionHandler function to add several handlers, tests the handlers, then uses the RemoveVectoredExceptionHandler function to remove the handlers.' ms.assetid: 'dbf7016b-09ac-4ca7-9b47-38b0dd763462'
+Description: The following sample code demonstrates how to use vectored exception handling.
+It uses the AddVectoredExceptionHandler function to add several handlers, tests the handlers, then uses the RemoveVectoredExceptionHandler function to remove the handlers. ms.assetid: dbf7016b-09ac-4ca7-9b47-38b0dd763462
-title: Using a Vectored Exception Handler
+title: Using a Vectored Exception Handler ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using a Vectored Exception Handler

 The following sample code demonstrates how to use vectored exception handling.
-It uses the [**AddVectoredExceptionHandler**](addvectoredexceptionhandler.md) function to add several handlers, tests the handlers, then uses the [**RemoveVectoredExceptionHandler**](removevectoredexceptionhandler.md) function to remove the handlers.
+It uses the [**AddVectoredExceptionHandler**](/windows/win32/WinBase/?branch=master) function to add several handlers, tests the handlers, then uses the [**RemoveVectoredExceptionHandler**](/windows/win32/WinBase/?branch=master) function to remove the handlers.

 **64-bit Windows:** This code is not suitable for 64-bit Windows.